beyondessential/tupaia/packages/server-boilerplate/README.md

 Generic boilerplate for back end microservice and orchestration servers.

+See:

-See entity-server for a typical example of microservice implementation.
+- [entity-server](../entity-server/README.md) for a typical example of microservice implementation.
-See lesmis-server for a typical example of orchestrator implementation.
+- [lesmis-server](../lesmis-server/README.md) for a typical example of orchestrator implementation.

 ## API creation